peterddrummond/xspde_matlab/doc/source/api.rst

 Graphics projections
 ~~~~~~~~~~~~~~~~~~~~

-If there is a spatial lattice, the graphics program automatically generates several graphs for each observable, depending on space dimension.
+If there is a spatial grid, the graphics program automatically generates several graphs for each observable, depending on space dimension.
 The maximum dimension that is plotted as set by :attr:`in.pdimension`.
 In the plots, the lattice is projected down to successively lower dimensions.

 For each observable, the projection sequence is as follows:

--  If :attr:`in.dimension` is ``4``, a central :math:`z` point ``nz = 1 + floor(in.points(4)/2)`` is picked.
-For example, with 35 points, this gives the central point, ``nz = 18``.
+-  If :attr:`in.dimension` is ``4`` or greater, a central :math:`z` point ``nz = 1 + floor(in.points(4)/2)`` is picked.
+For example, with 35 points, the central point is ``nz = 18``.

 -  This gives a three dimensional space-time lattice, which is treated the same as if :attr:`in.dimension` is ``3``.